 - View the page source on each list's signup form to locate and write down the unique account and list IDs, indicated by the 'u' and 'id' hidden fields.

 - Now, embed a signup form on your website that reflects the fields that your MailChimp lists are expecting to collect.
 Choose the embed form option in the Form Builder to view, copy, and paste example form code.

 - When you set up these forms on your site, create a page in your website that your forms can submit to.
 This page to gather and validate collected data, and once data is finalized, submitted back to the appropriate list hosted on MailChimp via the API.

-Rather than having content preferences in your signup form reference a content type they will instead reference the list that you want your subscriber's data sent to.
-For example if you set up 3 lists, List A, List B, List C, your signup form may have a field that offers, "Would you like to signup for content A, B or C?"
+Content preferences in your signup form won't reference a content type.
+They'll reference the list you want your subscriber's data sent to.
+For example, if you set up 3 lists, List A, List B, List C, your signup form should have a field that asks, "Would you like to signup for content A, B or C?"